foolin/golem-lang/docs/tutorial.md

 assert(getval(s, fieldName) == 3)
 ```

-Onnce a struct is created, it cannot have new keys added
+Once a struct is created, it cannot have new keys added
 to it, or existing keys removed.
 The _values_ associated with the keys can be changed
 though, as we saw in the previous example.